zahwa-benjanie/web-photobooth/README.md

 top-right toggle calls `setLanguage()`, which re-applies every static label and rebuilds the frame gallery and filter chips in the new language, without losing the current selection.

+## Development process

+This project was designed and directed by me: the concept (a photobooth with custom sticker-style frames), the frame artwork, the feature set (filters, bilingual UI, countdown capture), and the visual/UX decisions are mine.
+I used **Claude (Anthropic's AI assistant)** as a coding assistant during implementation — similar to how many developers now use tools like GitHub Copilot or ChatGPT — to help write and debug parts of the JavaScript, particularly the Canvas API compositing logic and the pixel-level duotone/haze filter effects.

+Working with an AI assistant on this project meant I was still responsible
+for:
+- Specifying what each feature should do and how it should look
+- Testing the result on real hardware (camera permissions, mobile layout)
+- Understanding every part of the code well enough to modify, debug, and explain it — see "How the frame compositing works" and "How the filters work" above for the details I can walk through

+I'm noting this here in the interest of transparency, since AI-assisted development is increasingly part of how software actually gets built.

 ## Project structure